ProjetPP/Documentation/data-model.md

 ### *missing*
 It has one possible attribute:
-* `range` (optional) used in order to contains type informations that should be used in the triple the *missing* node is in.
+* `range` (optional) used in order to contains type informations as specified by the typing extension of the data model.

 Example:
 ```